2021 is on track to be the deadliest on record for road rage, data shows - News Break

 Lacking witness cooperation, Shaw says suspects have only been identified in less than half of the 26 freeway shootings this year.
 Last year, Elhadi’s video led to the shooter being arrested.
 He says next time, he’ll avoid confrontation when behind the wheel.

-"You see that gun, you run, you don’t take that video,” said Elhadi.
+"You see that gun, you run, you don’t take that video,” Elhadi said.

 "We need to get the community involved and finally get them tired of it, and we haven't reached that point yet,” Shaw said.